suixinsuo/olympus-protocol/docs/B2B/OlympusBasicIndex.md

 ### Introduction

 A cryptocurrency index is a vehicle that allows investors to mimic the investment returns of a basket of underlying tokens.
 Olympus Basic Index contains the basic interfaces that an index needs.
-This document walks you through the basic template for a fund.
+This document walks you through the basic template for an index.

 ### Constructor